Cartoon-KAPOW!

 Here’s a word I use a lot.
 You waffle when you use a lot of unnecessary words without saying or adding anything of value.

-Waffle tends to appear on the page when your copywriter:
+Waffle tends to appear on the page when you:

-• Runs out of things to say before they hit your word count
+- Runs out of things to say before you hit your word count

-• Doesn’t fully understand what they’re writing about
+- Don’t fully understand what you’re writing about

-You may be reassured to know that I have a no-waffle policy!
+You may be reassured to know, I have a no-waffle policy when it comes to writing copy and content.

 White hat SEO

 White hat SEO is the good kind of SEO.
-It refers to approved and legitimate ways of optimising your website and content.
+It refers to approved and legitimate ways of optimising your website and content so your website functions well and appears higher in Google’s search results.

 Anything I’ve missed?